 Book Allison Galbraith

-Storytelling professionally from 1992, Allison knows how to craft a story for every type of audience.
-With a professional background in theatre and dance and many years teaching adults and supported learning classes, she adapts her telling and teaching talents to suit every occasion, from formal classroom & conference settings, to festival, fireside and outdoor events.
-She works sensitively with marginalised groups, and people with different abilities, including; asylum seekers, dementia, mental health, prisons and recovery initiatives.
+Storytelling professionally in Scotland since 1992, Allison Galbraith knows how to craft a good story for the audience.
+With a professional background in theatre and dance and many years teaching Expressive Arts, Allison adapts her presentation style to suit each unique occasion; from formal classroom and conference settings, to festival, fireside and outdoor events.
+Experienced at working sensitively with marginalised groups, and people with different abilities, including: additional support needs, asylum-seekers, dementia/mental health, prisons and recovery initiatives.

-She has a degree in Drama and English and a Masters is in Scottish folklore.
-She specialises in Scottish folktales, environmental stories/outdoor learning, and world wisdom tales.
-Allison’s first book, co-authored with Alette Willis, Dancing With Trees, Eco-Tales from the British Isles is an essential folktale collection; for the outdoor classroom/community gardens, woodlands, and story and nature lover.
+Allison has a degree in Drama and English, and a Masters degree in Scottish Folklore.
+She specializes in: Scottish folktales, environmental stories/outdoor learning, and world wisdom tales.
+Allison is co-author of Dancing With Trees, Eco-Tales from the British Isles (2107, The History Press) an essential folktale collection for: community gardens, woodlands, and story and nature lovers.

-Registered on the Scottish Storytelling Directory since 2007 and the Scottish Storytelling Forum Representative for Lanarkshire, Allison has performed at every major festival, including; Celtic Connections, Inverclyde Myths and Legends, The International Scottish Storytelling Festival, Edinburgh Book Festival, Edinburgh Fringe, Glasgow Film Festival and West-End Festival, Edinburgh & Glasgow Science festivals, Kirkintilloch Canal Festival, and hundreds of different schools, libraries, arts, heritage, health and community celebrations throughout the UK.
+Registered on the Scottish Storytelling Directory since 2007 and the Scottish Storytelling Forum Representative for Lanarkshire, Allison has performed at every major festival, including: Celtic Connections, Inverclyde Myths and Legends, The Scottish Internationa Storytelling Festival, Edinburgh Book Festival, Edinburgh Fringe, Glasgow Film Festival and West-End Festival, Edinburgh & Glasgow Science Festivals, Kirkintilloch Canal Festival, and hundreds of different schools, libraries, arts, heritage, health and community celebrations throughout the UK.

 Her style is friendly and engaging.
 She makes audience participation a regular feature of her storytelling, and is highly skilled at entertaining multi-generational audiences and families at public events.

-Her reminiscence and story-sharing work in care homes was commended in Scottish Parliament, as exemplary practice in 2014, and she is experienced and skilled in inter-generational project design, and oral history collection.
+Her reminiscence and story-sharing work in care homes was commended in Scottish Parliament, as exemplary practice in 2014.